Anti-racism: Socialism

-In his work, The Socialist Revolution and the Rights of Nation to Self-Determinism, Vladimir Lenin wrote that socialism would enforce the complete equality of all nations and "give effect to the right of oppressed nations to self-determination".
-Lenin would make anti-imperialism a tenet of Marxist ideology and coordinate revolutions through the Comintern.

 Marxist theorist Leon Trotsky had advocated for national self-determination for the black population in South Africa.
 In response to the programmatic document of the South African Left Opposition, he wrote in 1935:

 "We must accept decisively and without any reservation the complete and unconditional right of the blacks to independence.
 Only on the basis of a mutual struggle against the domination of the white exploiters can the solidarity of black and white toilers be cultivated and strengthened".

 Through the 1930s, the first viable black trade unions in Transvaal, South Africa were established by Trotskyists.

 Modern left-wing commentators have argued that capitalism promotes racism alongside culture wars over issues such as immigration and representation of ethnic minorities whilst refusing to address economic inequalities.

 Socialist groups have also been closely aligned with a number of anti-racist organizations such as Love Music Hate Racism, Stand Up to Racism, Anti-Nazi League and Unite Against Fascism.

 A number of socialist activists and organisations have linked reparations for slavery and colonisation with a wider set of anti-capitalist demands to reconfigure the world economy.
 In this view, a transition to a world socialist economy would redress reparations and upskill the quality of education, healthcare and living standards of marginalised communities and working classes.